EPFL-ADA-2017/ada2017-hw/project/README.md

 This dataset covers individual events of organized violence.
 We consider a subset of the conflicts in this dataset, and keep the relevant information for each of the conflicts.

 2. Twitter
-Through an in-depth analysis in order to parse the dataset and retrieve the desired content, we decided that the approach couldn't reach efficient results from a time-wise prospective.
-We therefore decided to implement our custom dataset generatet by the training of a Markov Chains based model.
+Because of time-constraints, in order to parse the dataset and retrieve the desired content, we decided that the approach wouldn't be possible for us.
+Therefore, we decided to implement our custom Tweet generator, using a Markov Chains based model.

 ### UCDP